CitizenLabDotCo/citizenlab/docs/README.md

 - When you receive admin rights, a notification is shown
 - `tenantLifecycleStage` property is now present in all tracked events to segment

+### Changed
+ - Meta tags can't be changed through the admin panel anymore
+ - Social sharing buttons changed aspect to be more visible

 ## 2018-06-20

 ### Fixed